lyh-ADT/AssSubtitleTranslate/README.md

 ### Progress
 | |task
 |-|-
-✔️|parse filecheck
+✔️|parse file
 ✔️|jump when `enter`
-⬜|sync with text document
+✔️|sync with text document
+⬜|optimize the parse file